 Blooom offers a free analysis that anyone can sign up for to receive a free consultation.
 This is a useful option for anyone who may be concerned that their retirement count is either stagnating or misaligned.

 It doesn’t cost anything to try Blooom, so why not give it a look if it sounds interesting?

 Beyond that, Blooom offers three service tiers.

 This plan offers a personalized portfolio.
-Blooom will research your situation, pick optimal funds, minimize fees, and place trades on your behalf.
+Blooom will research your situation, pick optimal funds and minimize fees.

 2. Standard: $120 annual fee